belarouci-khalil/sorting-algorithm-java/README.md

 # sorting-algorithm-java
-this is a c code that sorts an array
+this is a java code that sorts an array